 Improve Job Costing

 In construction accounting, job costing supplements the company’s general ledger.
 Tracking labor, equipment, material, and subcontractor costs is useful to both project managers (to ensure projects stay below budget) and financial managers (who attend to the big picture of the company’s financial health).
-Software lets you monitor financial performance in real-time.
+The software lets you monitor financial performance in real time.

 How many construction companies need job costing?
-Our Construction Technology Trends report found that job costing was the second most desired feature in construction software, with 72% of buyers saying it was necessary to be included in their ideal solution.
+Our Construction Technology Trends report found that job costing was the second most desired feature in construction software, with 72% of buyers saying it must be included in their ideal solution.

 More Profitable Projects

 Construction accounting software can provide financial reporting that gives you better insight into your operations.
 These accurate reports can help facilitate better decision-making and let you monitor the performance of your business continuously.
-Since cost overruns do happen in the construction industry, work in progress reports (WIP) track past work against a profit analysis schedule, providing real-time insight into estimated earnings against current billings.
+Since cost overruns happen in the construction industry, work-in-progress reports (WIP) track past work against a profit analysis schedule, providing real-time insight into estimated earnings against current billings.

 Other reporting options within construction accounting software include consolidated financial statements, budget vs actual price margins on jobs, cash and working capital status, and profitability by customer.